 Growth is painful.
 Change is painful.
 But, nothing is as painful as staying stuck where you do not belong.

 Just like building new muscles at the gym feels uncomfortable, growing into a new way of “being” feels uncomfortable.

-It doesn’t matter if the change involves beginning to use your voice in relationships, setting healthy boundaries, getting a new job, letting go of trying to control things, inviting someone out on a date, sharing your feelings- it is going to feel uncomfortable.
+It doesn’t matter if the change involves beginning to use your voice in relationships, setting healthy boundaries, getting a new job, letting go of trying to control things, inviting someone out on a date, or sharing your feelings- it is going to feel uncomfortable.

 Having navigated some significant changes and the dark night of the soul, I now know that the level of happiness and contentment in our lives is directly related to our ability to find the courage and manage the discomfort.

 Because if we don’t learn how to navigate the changes that life requires of us we will not thrive.
-This failure to thrive often looks like health issues, emotional challenges and relationship troubles.
+This failure to thrive often looks like health issues, emotional challenges, and relationship troubles.

-When we learn how to get calm, connected and find the courage to take action that aligns with our souls, we really begin to shine in our lives.
+When we learn how to get calm, connected, and find the courage to take action that aligns with our souls, we really begin to shine in our lives.

 (Original post-October 2015, Updated May 20, 2020)